 Prof. Esther Dromi

-Prof. Esther Dromi is a speech therapist, researcher and lecturer at the school of education at Tel Aviv University.
+Prof. Emeritus Esther Dromi is a speech therapist, researcher, and lecturer at Constantiner School Of Education, Tel Aviv University.
 Her main areas of research in ASD include families of children with ASD, collaboration between parents and clinicians, siblings of children with ASD, BAP and parents stress and family interventions.
 Other fields of interest are inclusion of children with ASD in regular school programs, Benefits of typical classmates and factors that determine friendships, pragmatics of early words, development of early lexicon in typically developing and children with ASD.

-Dr. Even Elliott’s lab of molecular neuroscience seeks to understand the molecular and biological mechanisms involved in the development of autism spectrum disorders.
+Prof. Evan Elliott is an Associate Professor at the Lab of molecular neuroscience, Azrieli Faculty of Medicine, Safed, Bar-Ilan University.
+Prof. Elliott’s lab seeks to understand the molecular and biological mechanisms involved in the development of autism spectrum disorders.
 By parallel analysis of postmortem brain tissue, pharmacological studies in autism animal models, and biomarker analysis of children diagnosed with autism, we aim to find novel biomarkers or therapeutic targets for subgroups of individuals with autism.
 Two of our main current efforts include the establishment and maintenance of the autism biobank and the role of the microbiome in the development of autism.
 The autism biobank and registry is collecting biological samples, epidemiological information, and clinical information from families.
 In initial microbiome studies, we found that probiotic treatment of an autism mouse model with a specific bacteria, Lactobacillus Reuteri, can attenuate many autism symptoms.
 These findings were recently replicated in a seperate laboratory in the United States.
 Current research is being performed both on the microbiome composition in individuals in the autism biobank and in separate worldwide populations with the genetic predisposition to autism.